Kevin Flaherty, real estate broker, smiling in a professional suit with a blue tie, representing the Flaherty Team.

 Mono is not an ordinary suburban market.
 It is a selective rural and estate market.

 A Mono seller cannot read the market by looking only at one public average.
 Larger acreage, private settings, custom homes, septic and well systems, barns, workshops, laneways, views, trails, and estate features all shape buyer demand.
-The May 2026 data shows a high price point, but it also shows buyer selectivity: only 3 sales occurred while 67 listings were active.
+July 2026 recorded 11 detached sales against 81 active listings, while the 102% average sale-to-list ratio and 34-day LDOM applied only to completed transactions.

 If you are comparing your property against the broader market, start with the local sales numbers below, then narrow the comparison by neighbourhood and property type.
 Sellers of acreage, hobby farms, and estate homes should also review selling rural property and acreage in Mono, selling a hobby farm in Mono, selling a home with septic and well in Mono, and how to sell a luxury estate home in Mono.